jjp601/Trail-Travel/README.md

 # Trail Travel

 A Homepage for a startup using CSS Flexbox and responsive style techniques.
+You may also visit the page [here](https://jjp601.github.io/Trail-Travel/).

 ## Getting Started